-To migrate a live workload to a new target environment, you first copy the uforge-scan binary to the target environment and launch the binary.
-This binary analyzes the live system and sends back a report, known as a "scan" back to UForge AppCenter.
-You can then generate a new machine image that is compatible for the target environment.
+From the scan, you can then generate a new machine image that is compatible for the target environment.
 Once a machine image has been generated, the machine image can then be registered to the cloud environment and used to provision an instance.
 This instance will contain the same packages and files as the original running environment.
 This is known as "black box" migration.